 The major cities of Spain are excellent to visit almost year around, although we suggest avoiding Madrid and Seville in July and August when you could cook an egg on the “calle”.
-Barcelona is ideal at anytime but can be quite crowded from Spring to Fall.
+Barcelona is ideal at any time but can be quite crowded from Spring to Fall.
 April, May, September and October are our favorite times of year.
 Spring is festival season so you can enjoy Holy Week (Semana Santa), and Seville’s April Fair (which oddly enough sometimes takes place in May!), Feria de Caballo (horse fair) in the southern town of Jerez de Frontera, Córdoba’s colorful courtyard competition, and the height of Madrid’s bullfighting and zarzuela-performance season.
 Summer brings on the heat and hedonism of the seaside and island life, but remember the islands, besides Mallorca, are quite seasonal.
-We love Ibiza and Menorca in September because the crowds are gone, the weather is perfect warm and the sea is divine to dip in.
+We love Ibiza and Menorca in September because the crowds are gone, the weather is perfectly warm and the sea is divine to dip in.
 Fall brings on the harvest and foodie season.

 WHERE YOU’LL STAY

 Hotels in Spain tend to be slightly less expensive than those of France and Italy, offering an excellent value all around.
 The state-run Paradors are a wonderful mix of history and modern comfort.
-In the cities you will find world class and often quirky-cool boutique hotels.
+In the cities, you will find world-class and often quirky-cool boutique hotels.
 Along the seaside, you will find large resorts catering to families.
 In the rural areas, you will also find the equivalent to B&Bps called “casas rurales”.

 MEMORIES YOU’LL MAKE